danielcayer/F5-Symposium-2022-301a/docs/class8/module02/lab1.rst

 Verify your virtual server is available and then browse to **https://10.1.10.115**.
 View the TCPDUMPs.

 *Q1.
 Did site work?
-Why didn't you need to SNAT?
+Did you try enabling SNAT?
 Did you need SSL profiles?*

 *Q2.
-Could you use L7 iRules or profiles to view or modify the request or response?
+Could you use L7 iRules or profiles to view or modify the HTML request or response?
 Why or why not?*

 Modify **secure\_vs** to use the HTTP (80) **www\_pool**.